mgtranslations/mgtranslations.github.io/10min/en/Mulches.md

+#### 10-Minute University™ · The Clackamas County Master Gardener Association · In collaboration with and in support of the OSU Extension Master Gardener™ Program

-# Mulches: The Good, the bad, and the really, really ugly
+# Mulches: The Good, the Bad, and the Really, Really Ugly

 **Dr. Linda Chalker-Scott**
-Associate Professor of Horticulture and Extension Specialist in Urban Horticulture Washington State University
+Associate Professor of Horticulture and Extension Specialist in Urban Horticulture
+Washington State University

 ---

-## Seminar recommendations
+## Seminar Recommendations

-* Apply to most ornamental gardens and landscapes
+- Apply to most ornamental gardens and landscapes
-* Are based on appropriate, current plant and soil science
+- Are based on appropriate, current plant and soil science

-## Unmanaged urban soils ...
+## Unmanaged Urban Soils ...

-* are heavily compacted: poor water and air movement
+- Are heavily compacted: poor water and air movement
-* have abrupt layers
+- Have abrupt layers
-* often have low organic matter
+- Often have low organic matter
-* need to be tested before selecting plants or adding amendments
+- Need to be tested before selecting plants or adding amendments

 ## Compaction

-* Created by vehicles, people & animals
+- Created by vehicles, people & animals
-* Reduces water and air movement, and therefore root movement
+- Reduces water and air movement, and therefore root movement

-## An ideal landscape mulch will...
+## An Ideal Landscape Mulch Will...

-* Enhance water infiltration and retention
+- Enhance water infiltration and retention
-* Moderate soil temperatures
+- Moderate soil temperatures
-* Improve soil structure
+- Improve soil structure
-* Neutralize pollutants
+- Neutralize pollutants
-* Suppress pathogens and pests
+- Suppress pathogens and pests
-* Not detract from aesthetics of landscape
+- Not detract from aesthetics of landscape
-* Enhance gas transfer
+- Enhance gas transfer
-* Reduce erosion and compaction
+- Reduce erosion and compaction
-* Provide mineral nutrients
+- Provide mineral nutrients
-* Enhance beneficial microbes and insects
+- Enhance beneficial microbes and insects
-* Be cheap, easy to find, and easy to apply
+- Be cheap, easy to find, and easy to apply

 ---

-## Impacts of landscape mulches compared to bare urban soils
+## Impacts of Landscape Mulches Compared to Bare Urban Soils

 | Feature                | Organic | Inorganic | Synthetic | Living  |
 | :--------------------- | :------ | :-------- | :-------- | :------ |